MichalDakowicz/language-quiz/README.md

 ## Installation

 No installation is required.
-Simply go to [Language Quiz](https://github.com/MichalDakowicz/language-quiz) website to access the app.
+Simply go to the [Language Quiz](https://michaldakowicz.github.io/language-quiz/) website to access the app.

 ## Contributing